 It’s a simple, highly customizable, Excel spreadsheet and you can download it quickly and easily FOR FREE!

 If you get started on a budget, you’ll also want to head on over to my post 5 Essential Bank Accounts You Need For Your Family.
 This post details exactly why you need 5 different bank accounts and the roles they play in helping you move past living paycheck to paycheck.

-Fixing the mess so you can stop living paycheck to paycheck!
+How can you can stop living paycheck to paycheck?